-Once an award has been made to the university, the principal investigator (PI) and unit administrator need to monitor expenses to see that all costs charged to the sponsored project are allowable, allocable, and reasonable when costs are being incurred.
+Once an award has been made to the university, the principal investigator (PI) and unit administrator need to monitor expenses to see that all incurred costs being charged to the sponsored project are allowable, allocable, and reasonable.

 In addition to actual costs, here are some of the key elements of monitoring sponsored projects:

 - Equipment Transfers

 - Program Income

 Cornell University expects costs to be charged to the appropriate sponsored project account when first incurred.
 Some circumstances may require transferring expenditures to or from a sponsored account after the initial charge is recorded in the general ledger.
 Reviewing sponsored project account activity should include determining that charges are reasonable, allowable and that they directly support the scope of work for the project.
 To be allowable, the transfer request must be timely, fully documented, conform to university and sponsor allowability standards, and have appropriate authorization.